 In addition to being engaged in private legal practice, Dr. Gunawansa is currently a Legal Consultant to the Asian Development Bank on public-private partnerships and he is also a Legal Consultant to the Independent Redress Mechanism of the Green Climate Fund in Songdo, South Korea.

 He is also an Honorary Legal Consultant to the Ministry of Justice of Sri Lanka and was instrumental in establishing the Colombo International Arbitration Centre, of which he is the current Chairman.
 He is also a member of the Panel of Experts on the law relating to arbitration in Sri Lanka appointed by the Justice Sector Reforms Program of the Ministry of Justice in Sri Lanka.
-Dr. Gunawansa is also an Arbitrator with the Asian International Arbitration Centre (AIA, Malaysia), Thailand Arbitration Centre (THAC), Shenzhen Court of International Arbitration (SCIA) and the SAARC Arbitration Council (SAARCO).
+He is a Fellow of the Singapore Institute of Arbitrators.
+Dr. Gunawansa is also an Arbitrator with the Singapore International Arbitration Centre (SIAC), Asian International Arbitration Centre (AIA, Malaysia), Thailand Arbitration Centre (THAC), Shenzhen Court of International Arbitration (SCIA), the SAARC Arbitration Council (SAARCO), and the South China International Arbitration Center (HK) (SCIAHK).
 He is also a member of the Advisory Board of the Gujarat International Maritime Arbitration Centre.